Quasar X-ray and UV flux, baryon acoustic oscillation, and Hubble parameter measurement constraints on cosmological model parameters: Results

 \subsection{$H(z)$ + BAO constraints}

 Results for the $H(z)$ + BAO data set are listed in Tables 1--3.
 The unmarginalized best-fit parameters are in Tables 1 and 2.
 The marginalized one-dimensional best-fit parameter values with $1\sigma$ error bars are given in Table 3.
-These results are consistent with those of \cite{Ryan2018}.
-The slight differences between the two sets of results are the consequence of the different analysis techniques used.
-Our computations are done using the MCMC method while \cite{Ryan2018} used a grid-based $\chi^2$ technique.
+These results are consistent with those of \cite{Ryan2019}.
+The slight differences between the two sets of results are the consequence of the different analysis techniques used and the Gaussian priors used for the Hubble constant.
+Our computations are done using the MCMC method while \cite{Ryan2019} used a grid-based $\chi^2$ technique.

 The one-dimensional likelihoods and two-dimensional $1\sigma$, $2\sigma$, and $3\sigma$ confidence contours for all parameters determined by using $H(z)$ + BAO data are shown in red in Figs. 1--12.
-Plots for the $\phi$CDM model differ slightly from the corresponding plots of \cite{Ryan2018} because of the difference we discussed above and because we have used a smaller range of $\alpha$ than what \cite{Ryan2018} used.
+Some of the plots for the $\phi$CDM model differ slightly from the corresponding plots of \cite{Ryan2019} because of the difference we discussed above.
 The $H(z)$ + BAO data reduced $\chi^2$ values are $\sim$ 0.6--0.8, smaller than unity largely because of the $H(z)$ data.